 When the above options aren’t enough, student loans can come into play.
 A good way to get started is to fill out the Free Application for Federal Student Aid (FAFSA®).
 This is how you can apply for federal aid including work-study and federal student loans.
 Federal student loans are the most common source of funding for graduate students.

 In the case that federal student loans aren’t enough, private loans may be an option.
 Private lenders will review personal information like your credit history and more in order to determine the terms and interest rates you may qualify for.
 Borrowers with a strong credit history (among other financial metrics that vary by lender) could qualify for competitive rates.

 How Refinancing Can Help

-Since federal loan benefits (like forbearance, income-based repayment plans, and loan forgiveness) don’t transfer to private lenders, borrowers would be wise to first check to see if they’re eligible for one of the government’s loan benefits before deciding to refinance.
+Since federal loan benefits (like forbearance, income-driven repayment plans, and loan forgiveness) don’t transfer to private lenders, borrowers would be wise to first check to see if they’re eligible for one of the government’s loan benefits (should they want to take advantage) before deciding to refinance.

 For many grad school borrowers, student loans can be a powerful investment in their career and financial future.
-But a big loan balance means big responsibility, making it crucial to balance the cost of an advanced degree program with its related earning potential.
+But a big loan balance means big responsibility, making it important to balance the cost of an advanced degree program with its related earning potential.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
+FOR MORE INFORMATION.
+Notice: SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income-Driven Repayment plans, including Income-Contingent Repayment or PAYE.
 SoFi always recommends that you consult a qualified financial advisor to discuss what is best for your unique situation.